Last Updated on August 31, 2025 by Edward Harris

 Plans that cover office visits, (PCP and Specialists) and prescriptions are also available on each state Exchange for individuals and families.
 Although rates are higher for Silver and Gold-tier options, the coverage will closely match group coverage that may have been recently in effect.
 Office visits are usually covered with a small copay (often $15-$50) and prescription coverage will provide benefits with low or shared cost.

 Bronze-tier plans often place a deductible on major medical AND office visit expenses.
 The least expensive policies may place a high copay on specialist visits ($80-$160).
 However, telemed (online) visits are often covered with a $0 copay and no limit on usage.
+Occasionally, the first several (1-3) office visits are covered with a $0 or low copay.
+Specialist visits that are subject to a deductible can create large out-of-pocket expenses for persons with chronic conditions.

 Non-brand prescriptions can be extremely costly, so it’s imperative that this benefit is included in the plan.
 There is no cap on the dollar amount of prescriptions paid, although deductibles, copays, and coinsurance can apply.
 Blue Cross Blue Shield (BCBS), Aetna, Humana, and UnitedHealthcare are four of the major providers of comprehensive plans.
 However, in many states these carriers are choosing not to offer coverage, because of large amounts of claims paid in previous years.